Title:Writing by the Window

 The last poem Draupadi and Krishna was a valiant effort.

-Our togetherness is limited to rubbing against each other; yet when we come together, we create waves".
+other; yet when we come together, we create waves".

 Here the poem scores points whereby getting lost.